GSA/gsa-icam-card-builder/certutils/README.md

 ### NIST Test Certificate Policy OIDS
 The certificate policies OIDS for FIPS 201-2 PIV cards that this project uses are below.
-They use the NIST test OIDs that aredesignated to mimic production OIDs.
+They use the NIST test OIDs that are designated to mimic production OIDs.
 Validation systems should configure their initial policy sets as follows:

 #### PIV Card Certificate Policy Test OIDs